kywoj/kywoj.github.io/_pages/resume.md

 **Senior UX Researcher**<br/>
 CVS Health: Cumberland, RI<br/>
 Jun.
 2019 – Present<br/>
-  * Conduct remote interviews and other research activities with customers and patients to learn about their opinions, behaviors, beliefs, and preferences.
-  * Document and synthesize learnings to create reports and share recommendations with stakeholders to ensure that upcoming and in-progress design work is usable and useful for customers and patients.
+  * Articulate, scope, and prioritize research objectives for eight agile teams during Program Increment (PI) planning.
+  * Plan and conduct generative and evaluative qualitative studies, primarily user interviews and task-based usability tests, to help partners and stakeholders learn about current-state experiences and begin to strategize for future-state products in the product areas of MinuteClinic and HealthHUB.
+  * Develop departmental research processes and practices, especially regarding ResearchOps (tools) and inclusion and diversity.

 <br/>**Research Assistant**<br/>
 U-M School of Information: Ann Arbor, MI<br/>
 Mar.
 2019 – May 2020<br/>
-  * Collaborated  with three U-M professors to conduct more than 20 ninety-minute interviews with LGBTQ+ people who had experienced pregnancy loss, analyzed and coded the transcripts, and contributed to academic articles about how we can better design technology to support marginalized people who experience pregnancy loss.
+  * Collaborated with three U-M professors to facilitate more than 20 ninety-minute interviews with LGBTQ+ people who had experienced pregnancy loss.
+  * Conducted thematic analysis and coded interview transcripts in Dedoose.
+  * Contributed to academic articles about how technology can better support marginalized people who experience pregnancy loss.

 <br/>**Behavioral Science Fellow**<br/>
 U-M Office of Academic Innovation: Ann Arbor, MI<br/>
 Sept.
 2018 – May 2019<br/>
-  * Designed and conducted series of surveys, interviews, and usability studies focused on improving student-facing academic tools and then analyzed and communicated findings and recommendations to stakeholders.
+  * Designed and executed surveys, interviews, and usability studies of student tools in the Center’s portfolio, including eCoach, Tandem and Sage.
+  * Analyzed and synthesized learnings and presented findings and actionable recommendations to design and development teams.

 <br/>**User Experience Research & Design Intern**<br/>
 Dassault Systèmes: Johnston, RI<br/>